 In 1968, Jeremy’s father, Louis Jacobs, died unexpectedly, turning the family business over to his son, who was just 28.
 “My dad died at work,” Jacobs says.
 “That’s where he liked to be; he died doing what he liked to do.”
 Though young, Jacobs had been paying attention to how his father operated.

 But, despite his expansions, Jacobs believes in staying close to the core business his father established.
 “The most recent jump was taking that hotel and vacation experience into Australia.
 It’s not too big a leap.
 If we get too far away from where our core business is, we take on a high risk of failure.
-We don’t like to take those risks if we can avoid it.”
+We don’t like to take those risks if we can avoid it,” he says.

 He has slowly expanded the scope and breadth of the company, trying new projects as he sees fit.
 The results haven’t always been successful.
 A foray into the steel and smelting industries ended in failure.
 But Jacobs learned from his miscalculations.